MurkySoup/file-walk/README.md

 $ file-walk /path/to/hierarchy | awk '$1 == "f" {for (i=2; i<=NF; i++) print $i}' | xargs rm
 ```

 You can use a bit of imagimation and alter this control structure for a wide array of uses.
 "Wow" your friends.
 Impress your boss.
 Walk like a rock star.
-Obviously, you'll should exercise care in what you're targeting; if you're trying to find specific files, you'll need to add an additional layer of filtering to acheive that, like so (looking for Python source code files):
+Obviously, you'll exercise caution in what you're targeting; if you're trying to find specific files, you'll need to add an additional layer of filtering to acheive that, like so (looking for Python source code files):

 ```
 $ file-walk /path/to/hierarchy | awk '$1 == "f" {for (i=2; i<=NF; i++) print $i}' | ag --nocolor --nonumber '(?i)py$' | xargs stat -t